Pakhi-v/MAD_PROJECT/README.md

-# MAD_PROJECT
+# Tic_Tac_Toe
-This repository contains projects made during learning Mobile Application Development.
+Game made using Java in Android Studio.